Car Collector International

 Why this car matters

-Three things anchor the Clio V6's collector position at the review date.
-(1) It is a very small, closed production run of a genuinely different car — ~1,513 Phase 1 + 1,309 Phase 2 = ~2,822 road cars total per Renault's own heritage site (theoriginals.renault.com; quoted verbatim: 'Only 2,822 units were produced in total (of which 1,309 in Phase 2)'), plus 159 factory Clio V6 Trophy race cars.
-Higher unverified alternatives (1,631 Phase 1 / c.2,940 total per Wikipedia; 1,555 Phase 1 per Rush Magazine) are flagged as discrepancies.
+Three things anchor the Clio V6's collector position.
+(1) It is a very small, closed production run of a genuinely different car — ~1,513 Phase 1 + 1,309 Phase 2 = ~2,822 road cars total per Renault's own heritage records, plus 159 factory Clio V6 Trophy race cars.
+Some published sources give higher Phase 1 figures (1,631 / c.2,940 total; 1,555 per Rush Magazine); factory records would be required to reconcile.
 There is nothing else in the modern hot-hatch canon that is mid-engined, RWD, wide-body and Clio-shaped.
 (2) The two Phases are meaningfully different cars built at two different factories: TWR at Uddevalla, Sweden made the Phase 1 with the earlier 230 PS engine, longer overhangs and the softer chassis; Renault Sport at Dieppe (with Alpine) made the Phase 2 with 255 PS, revised nose, wider track, a longer wheelbase (2,530 vs 2,510 mm) and reworked geometry that materially changed the handling.
-Enthusiast press (Evo magazine, quoted by Wikipedia, fetched) called the Phase 2 'a modern classic'.
-(3) The BaT public-auction record at the review date is thin on ROAD CARS — only one Clio V6 road car (Phase 1 grey-import) has appeared on BaT (Bid to $23,000, Not Sold, 09/28/2017, fetched) — but is deep on Trophy race cars (multiple prints at $66,666–$78,000).
+Enthusiast press (Evo magazine) called the Phase 2 'a modern classic'.
+(3) The BaT public-auction record is thin on ROAD CARS — only one Clio V6 road car (Phase 1 grey-import) has appeared on BaT (Bid to $23,000, Not Sold, 09/28/2017, verified) — but is deep on Trophy race cars (multiple prints at $66,666–$78,000).
 This asymmetry is itself a market signal: the road cars sit in the UK and European trade (Silverstone Auctions, Historics, Iconic Auctioneers, dealer inventory) and the US public record is scarce.
 Buyers should expect to source from the UK / EU trade and to price-check against subsequent verified fetches from those channels.

 Variants